 The name of an experienced midwife whom you may contact if you need assistance.

-A telephone interview to orient you to the program will be scheduled once you have received your initial materials.
+A telephone interview will be scheduled once you have received your initial materials and have completed orientation, if needed.

 Who can benefit?